MatsulabUW/Lab-checkout/README.md

 ## How to contribute

 Contributions are welcome!
 Please feel free to fork this repo, add any changes, and create a pull request against this repo's main branch.
 Please limit contributed code to HTML, CSS, and JavaScript.
 Please limit neaw features and/or fixed bugs to one feature/bug per branch.
-Please label your branches with `<name>-<feature/bug>`.
+Please label your branches with `A-B`, where `A` is your name or GitHub username, and `B` is the feature, bug, or a description of the change, separated by a hyphen.

 ## Contributors